kraptis/Exploring-Factors-and-Policies-for-Poverty-by-Agent-Based-Simulation/README.md

-Downlad and install the mason tool from here: http://cs.gmu.edu/~eclab/projects/mason/ Add the classes in a folder with the name poverty_v3 and add the folder into the Mason Source Packages.
+Downlad and install the mason tool from here: http://cs.gmu.edu/~eclab/projects/mason/ Add the classes in a folder with the name poverty_v3 and add that folder into the Mason Source Packages.
 Run Poverty_with_UI

 #MASON: